endr-us/.github/profile/README.md

 ## Redefining Precision in Critical Decision Systems

-Endr is at the forefront of innovation, revolutionizing Edge AI and computer vision technologies for defense and security.
-Our mission is to eradicate Type I errors (false positives) in threat detection systems, empowering military, law enforcement, and security professionals to make life-critical decisions with unmatched precision and confidence.
+**Endr** is a pioneering research company developing advanced **Edge AI** and **computer vision** technologies for defense applications.
+We focus on eliminating **Type 1 errors** (false positives) in **threat detection** systems—a critical advancement that allows **military, law enforcement, and security personnel** to make split-second decisions confidently.
+Our Edge AI solutions offer faster response times, enhanced privacy, and reliable operation even in disconnected environments by processing data directly on-device rather than in the cloud.
+Our mission bridges military-grade protection with commercial and educational applications, creating a safer world through perfect perception technology.

 ## Breakthrough Technology